Skip to content

 Tetra Pak

-The beverage cartons, which are often used for juices or milk, consist of a combination of Paper, plastic and aluminum.
-However, according to the German Environmental Aid Association (Deutsche Umwelthilfe), the adjusted recycling quota is only around 30 percent and no recycled cardboard is used for productionbut new fibers.
-This is another reason why the organization is calling for a deposit system for disposable drinks cartons.
+The beverage cartons, often used for juices or milk, are made of a combination of Paper, plastic and aluminum.
+However, according to the German Environmental Aid Association (Deutsche Umwelthilfe), the adjusted recycling quota is only around 30 percent, and no recycled cardboard is used in its manufacturebut virgin fibers.
+This is another reason why the organization is calling for a deposit system for disposable beverage cartons.

-Personally, I try to avoid Tetra Paks (and plastic bottles) as much as possible and instead prefer Regional juices from returnable glass bottles.
+I personally try to avoid Tetra Paks (and also plastic bottles) as much as possible and prefer instead regional juices from returnable glass bottles.

 Bags and shopping bags

-Plastic bags are reusable - but many people only use them for a few minutes before they end up in the bin or even remain in the environment for centuries.
-Reusable paper bags and paper carrier bags are a good alternative. biodegradable alternative.
+Plastic bags are reusable - but many people only use them for a few minutes before they end up in the trash or even remain in the environment for centuries.
+Reusable paper bags and paper carrier bags are a good biodegradable alternative.

-However, according to NABU Use at least three times as often as a classic plastic bagso that the carbon footprint is balanced out.
-Finally, the production of the paper alternative also requires a great deal of energy and water.₄
+However, according to NABU, they would have to be Use at least three times as often as a classic plastic bagso that the carbon footprint is balanced out.
+Finally, the production of the paper alternative also involves a large amount of energy and water.₄

-I only use a Cloth bag, a carry basket or my backpackto transport shopping or other items.
+I only use a Cloth bag, a carry basket or my backpackto transport shopping or other things.
 So the question "plastic bag or paper bag?" doesn't even arise.
-I don't use plastic or paper bags at the bakery either and have my bread rolls, sandwiches or pretzels put in a cloth bag instead.
+Even at the bakery, I don't use plastic or paper bags and instead have rolls, bread or pretzels put into a cloth bag that I bring along.

-Bubble wrap or plastic chips, which are intended to protect products during shipping, are increasingly being replaced by More sustainable filling materials replaced.
-How for example Bioplastic, scratch paper or crumpled newspaper.
+Bubble wrap or plastic chips designed to protect products during shipping are increasingly replaced by More sustainable filling materials replaced.
+How for example Bioplastic, dross paper or crumpled newspaper.

 Whether paper or plastic - I simply reuse any filler material from shipments that have reached me.
 The more often it is reused, the better.
-I also generally try to, Avoid returns in a targeted mannerso that there is no double waste.
+Also, I generally try, Avoid returns in a targeted manner, so that there is no duplicate waste.

 Beverage cup

-Around 320,000 coffee-to-go cups are used and disposed of every hour in Germany.₅ Even though they are mainly made of paper, the cups have a plastic coating.
-This makes a Complete recycling hardly possible and contributes to the fact that the majority of a cup ends up in the waste incineration plant.
+Every hour, around 320,000 coffee-to-go cups are consumed and disposed of in Germany.₅ Even though they are mainly made of paper, the cups have a plastic coating.
+This makes a Complete recycling hardly possible and contributes to the fact that the majority of a cup ends up in the incinerator.

 Personally, I don't buy drinks in disposable cups.
-Instead I drink beverages on site in the café or wear a refillable reusable cup with me, for which I am even rewarded by some companies with a small discount.
+Instead I drink beverages on site in the café or wear a Refillable reusable cup with me, for which I am even rewarded with a small discount by some companies.

 Drinking straws

 Paper straws (preferably recycled) are often a more environmentally friendly choice compared to plastic straws because they are single-origin and decompose more quickly.
-However, they are also still disposable productswhich are elaborately produced but only used for a few minutes.
-With drinking straws made of glass, stainless steel or bamboo wood, there really are many environmentally friendly, washable and reusable alternatives, so there is no need for any waste.
+However, they are also still disposable productsThey are expensive to produce but are only used for a few minutes.
+With drinking straws made of glass, stainless steel or bamboo wood, there are really many environmentally friendly, washable and reusable alternatives, so that no more waste has to be created.

-I prefer at home and in bars or cafés Glass straws or other reusable drinking straws.
-And if there is none, I simply do without it by mentioning it briefly when ordering.
+I prefer at home and in bars or cafes Glass straws or other reusable drinking straws.
+And if there is none, I simply waive it by briefly mentioning it when ordering.

-Can you think of other case studieswhere you often weigh up whether paper or plastic is the more sustainable choice?
-Then please write me a comment with your experiences.
+Can you think of other case studiesDo you often wonder whether paper or plastic is the more sustainable choice?
+Then write me a comment with your experiences.

 Paper or plastic?
 Tear test and zero waste are the best decision